isw4/AI02-Tridirectional_Search/README.md

-# CS 6601: Artificial Intelligence - Assignment 2 - Search
+# CS 6601: Artificial Intelligence - Assignment 2 - Search - On-campus students

+**Warning: this repo is for on-campus students only.
+The link to the repo for online students is available on Canvas.**

 ## Setup